Everything You Need To Know About The 2024 Met Gala

 Who Hosts The Met Gala?

 Since 1995, the Met Gala has been hosted by Anna Wintour, Editor-in-Chief of American Vogue and Global Editorial Director of Condé Nast.
-This year, she has named Zendaya, Jennifer Lopez, Bad Bunny, and Chris Hemsworth as co-chairs for the event, which means they will officially be welcoming attendees to The MET on May 7.
-This follows last year’s co-chairs, Penélope Cruz, Michaela Coel, Roger Federer, Dua Lipa.
+This year, she has named Zendaya, Jennifer Lopez, Bad Bunny, and Chris Hemsworth as co-chairs for the event.
+This follows last year’s co-chairs, Penélope Cruz, Michaela Coel, Roger Federer, and Dua Lipa.

 Who Is Attending The 2024 Met Gala?